 Spellings; We will be issuing your child with a new set of spellings every Friday.
-They can be found in your child’s blue spelling book which they will bring home each week.
+They can be found in your child’s spelling record.
 Please ensure they are in school EVERY FRIDAY.
 Take some time to practice these with your child, little and often is best.
 We use lots of different ways to learn our spellings in class – ‘pyramid words’ are always a popular choice!

 Times Tables; Each week your child will have a x table to learn.
 Please ensure your child is practicing these at home ready for their x table test on a FRIDAY.

 Homework; Your child will receive a piece of Maths and English homework each week in their CGP booklets.
 The children will write the pages that they need to complete in their reading record every Friday and it should be returned to school by the following THURSDAY so that I can mark it.
 Please support and encourage your child to do their homework as independently as they can, we are really striving for that independence and personal responsibility now we are Juniors.
 If you are unsure as to what homework your child needs to be doing there is a notice on the notice board outside of the classroom which is updated each week.

 Reading; Please encourage your child to reads for at least 10 minutes EVERY NIGHT at home.
 Please record this in your child’s reading record.
 In our class we understand that it is important to have a ‘love for reading’.
 Therefore, if your child is not enjoying their book, please do let me know and they are more than welcome to change their book.
 Your child has been sent home with a comprehension book mark in their reading books.
 This has questions on that you can ask as you listen to your child read, or that they can ask themselves.